Actions & Inputs

 Invalid

-The Checkbox in an invalid state changes style when the Checkbox selection doesn’t conform to a specific format eg. attempting to proceed without selecting a required Checkbox in a Form.
-The Form component is used to apply validation behaviour.
+The checkbox changes style when checkbox selection doesn’t conform to a specific format (e.g. attempting to proceed without selecting a required checkbox in a form).
+Use the form component to validate behaviour.
 The style of the label remains the same.

 Invalid Focus